datajango/fastapi-unofficial-tutorial/README.md

 # fastapi un-official tutorial

+## TL;DR

+Need to learn FastAPI, well, fast?
+This repo shows you how to create unit tests for every tutorial example in the [Official FastAPI documentation](https://fastapi.tiangolo.com/).
+The goal of this repo was two-fold, first to learn how to write REST API's in FastAPI and second, how to write unit tests for that REST API.
+The third goal was to learn modern Python programming, which includes typing, Pydantic, async/await and Python 3.9 features.

+## Preface

 By Anthony Leotta

 In this repo, I will work through the (Official FastAPI Tutorial](https://fastapi.tiangolo.com/tutorial/) by creating unit tests for each topic described.
 I may stray from the Official Tutorial to satisfy my own curiosity.

 <b>2/3/2022 Update:</b>